Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Abstract

 \section{Abstract}

-In the inflationary paradigm it is believed that quantum fluctuations during inflation seeded the temperature anisotropies seen in the CMB.
 We present an extension of the semiclassical Einstein equations which couples $n$-point correlation functions of a stochastic Einstein tensor to the $n$-point functions of the quantum stress-energy tensor.
-To apply this extension to calculate the quantum fluctuations during an inflationary period, we take as a model a massive conformally coupled scalar field on a perturbed de Sitter space and describe how a renormalization independent, almost-scale-invariant power spectrum is produced.
-Furthermore, we discuss how this model yields a natural basis for the calculation of non-Gaussianities of the curvature fluctuations.
+We apply this extension to calculate the quantum fluctuations during an inflationary period, where we take as a model a massive conformally coupled scalar field on a perturbed de Sitter space and describe how a renormalization independent, almost-scale-invariant power spectrum of the scalar metric perturbation is produced.
+Furthermore, we discuss how this model yields a natural basis for the calculation of non-Gaussianities of the considered metric fluctuations.